Office of Admissions

-Financing of a student's education is a commitment involving the student, his or her family and our institution.
-We at LUMS gear all efforts towards assisting as many students as possible within our limited resources.
+Financing a student's education is a commitment involving the student, their family and our institution.
+We at LUMS gear all our efforts towards assisting as many students as possible within our limited resources.
 Financial assistance is offered to students with demonstrated need.
-These awards at the Undergraduate level are available in the form of Tuition Fee Waiver and LUMS Interest-Free Loan.
+These awards at the Undergraduate level are available in the form of Tuition Fee Waivers and LUMS Interest-Free Loans.

-Remember – loan is an obligation and is required to be paid back in installments after graduation.
-Loan repayment not only contributes towards the recirculation of Financial Aid to deserving students but also inculcates social responsibility and ethical values within the students.
+Remember a loan is an obligation and is required to be paid back in instalments after graduation.
+Repayment of loan not only contributes towards the recirculation of Financial Aid to deserving students but also inculcates social responsibility and ethical values within the students.